Skip to footer content

 VB .NET

-Each format has its specific use cases: the XLSX file format for modern Excel compatibility, XLS for legacy systems, and CSV/TSV for universal data exchange with other applications and databases.
-Learn more about converting between spreadsheet formats.
+Each format has specific use cases: XLSX for modern Excel compatibility, XLS for legacy systems, and CSV/TSV for universal data exchange with other applications and databases.
+Learn more about converting between spreadsheet formats or explore specialized CSV operations.

 How to Export Database Data Directly to an Excel File Format?